Large Language Models are Zero-Shot Rankers for Recommender Systems: Empirical Studies

 \subsection{Do LLMs suffer from biases while ranking?}

 The biases and debiasing methods in conventional recommender systems have been widely studied~\cite{chen2020bias}.
-For the proposed LLM-based zero-shot recommendation model, there could also be specific biases that affect the ranking of LLMs.
-In this section, we discuss two kinds of biases that LLM-based recommendation models suffer from, namely position bias and popularity bias.
+For LLM-based recommendation models, both the input and output are natural language texts and will inevitably introduce new biases.
+In this section, we discuss two kinds of biases that LLM-based recommendation models suffer from.
 We also make discussions on how to alleviate these biases.

-\paratitle{The order of candidates affects the ranking results of LLMs.} For conventional ranking methods, the order of retrieved candidates usually will not affect the ranking results.
-However, for our LLM-based approach that is described in Section~\ref{sec:ranking}, the candidate items are arranged in a sequential manner and encoded into a prompt as inputs of LLMs.
+\paratitle{The order of candidates affects the ranking results of LLMs.} For conventional ranking methods, the order of retrieved candidates usually will not affect the ranking results~\cite{kang2018sasrec,hidasi2016gru4rec}.
+However, for the LLM-based approach that is described in Section~\ref{sec:ranking}, the candidates are arranged in a sequential manner and infilled into a prompt.
 It has been shown that LLMs are generally sensitive to the order of examples in the prompts for NLP tasks~\cite{zhao2021calibrate,lu2022fantastically}.
 As a result, we also conduct experiments to examine whether the order of candidates affects the ranking performance of LLMs.
-We evaluate the performance of LLMs on the same candidate sets that are used in Section~\ref{sec:his_order}.
-The only difference is that we control the order of these candidates in the prompts by purpose, \ie we make the ground-truth items appear at a certain position while constructing prompts.
-We vary the position of ground-truth items at $\{0, 5, 10, 15, 19\}$ and present the ranking results in Figure~\ref{fig:bias:pos}.
-We can see that the ranking performance varies when the ground-truth items appear at different positions.
-Specifically, the ranking performance drops significantly when the ground-truth items appear at the last few positions.
-The results indicate that the ranking performance of LLMs is affected by the order of candidates, \ie \emph{position bias} for LLM-based rankers, while conventional recommendation models are usually \emph{not} influenced.
+We follow the experimental settings adopted in Section~\ref{sec:his_order}.
+The only difference is that we control the order of these candidates in the prompts, by making the ground-truth items appear at a certain position.
+We vary the position of ground-truth items at $\{0, 5, 10, 15, 19\}$ and present the results in Figure~\ref{fig:bias:pos}.
+We can see that the performance varies when the ground-truth items appear at different positions.
+Especially, the ranking performance drops significantly when the ground-truth items appear at the last few positions.
+The results indicate that LLM-based rankers are affected by the order of candidates, \ie \emph{position bias}, which may \emph{not} affect conventional recommendation models.